On the Stability of Expressive Positional Encodings for Graphs: Experimental details and Additional Results

 \subsection{Implementation of baselines}

 For PEG, we follow the formula of their paper and augment edge features by

 For SignNet/BasisNet, we refer to their public code release at \hyperlink{https://github.com/cptq/SignNet-BasisNet}{https://github.com/cptq/SignNet-BasisNet}.
+Specifically, SignNet uses GINs as $\phi$ and BasisNet uses 2-IGN as $\phi$.
 Note that the original BasisNet does not support inductive learning, i.e., it cannot even apply to new graph structures.
 This is because it has separate weights for eigensubspaces with different dimension.
 Here we simply initialize an unlearned weights for eigensubspaces with unseen dimensions.